Keeping clean and staying healthy

 People can sometimes face challenges in keeping clean and staying healthy.

 Families living in poverty may not have a clean water source close to home.
 Disasters such as earthquakes and cyclones may damage homes, hospitals and water pipes.
-People forced to flee home because of conflict or extreme weather may have to live in crowded camps, sharing one tap between up to 250 people.
+People forced to flee home because of conflict (fighting) or extreme weather may have to live in crowded camps.
+They might have to share one tap between up to 250 people.
 Living close together with others can make it easier for diseases to spread.

-One way in which Oxfam works with communities is by distributing hygiene kits to help people keep clean and stay healthy.
+One way in which Oxfam works with communities is by giving out hygiene kits to help people keep clean and stay healthy.

 - What would you put in a hygiene kit?